ryanpavlick/hyplan/README.md

 Or using conda/mamba, e.g. to create a new environment and install the dependencies

 ```
-# Assuming you have downloaded the repo, and cd into it (see above)
+# Assuming you have downloaded the repo, run the following outside of the repo folder
+mamba deactivate
-mamba env create --file hyplan.yml
+mamba env create --file hyplan/hyplan.yml
-mamba activate hyplan
+mamba activate hyplan-env
-pip install -e .
+pip install -e hyplan
 ```
 This will create a new conda environment names "hyplan" with the dependencies and install the hyplan library within that environment